capotej/has_opengraph/README.markdown

     script/plugin install http://github.com/capotej/has_opengraph.git

 ### Example Usage
-Then you can just use it like so:
+#### In your model
-    # map opengraph values to fields/methods in your model
+map opengraph values to fields/methods in your model
     class Movie < ActiveRecord::Base
       has_opengraph :title => :name,
                     :url => :get_url,